lbonn/rofi/README.md

 # Wayland support

-Wayland support is enabled by default in this fork, along with X11/XCB.
+Wayland support is enabled by default in this fork, along with X11/xcb.
 You can build rofi _without_ XCB, if you like:

 ```
-meson build -Dbackends=wayland
+meson build -Dxcb=disabled
 ```

 The rest of the installation process is unchanged (see [Installation](#Installation)).